RicardoLMMatos/Conquiztadors-ms2/documentation/testing.md

 ---

-### Device Compatability and Responsiveness Testing
+## Device Compatability and Responsiveness Testing

-The website was tested using Google Chrome Developer Tools and reall devices.
+The website was tested using Google Chrome Developer Tools and real devices to check for responsiveness.

-#### Tested devices:
+#### Google chrome tools tested devices:
 * iPhone SE
 * iPhone XR
 * iPhone 12 Pro